Article reading time:

 2 minutes.

-In the week from June 6 to 10, institutional investors withdrew $101.5 million from cryptocurrency funds, reported
+In the week from June 6 to June 10, institutional investors withdrew $101.5 million from cryptocurrency funds, they reported

 CoinShares analysts.

-Inflation in the US reached 8.6% per year, such an indicator has not been recorded since 1981.
-Therefore, most financial experts expect an increase in base rates.
-Against this background, investors withdraw funds from risky assets.
+Inflation in the US has reached 8.6% per year, such an indicator has not been recorded since 1981.
+Therefore, most financial experts expect base rates to increase.
+Against this background, investors are withdrawing funds from risky assets.

-According to CoinShares from investment products$56.8 million was withdrawn to bitcoin.
-Ethereum was in second place in terms of outflow - $40.7 million from funds.
-There was also an outflow in multicurrency funds, which lost $4.7 million.
+According to CoinShares from investment$56.8 million of products were transferred to Bitcoin.
+Ether was in second place in terms of outflow - $40.7 million from funds.
+An outflow was also recorded in multi-currency funds, which lost $4.7 million.
 Other investment products showed a positive balance at the end of the week, but the inflow of funds was very small.

-The company 3iQ lost the most - from its fundswithdrew $72.1 million, which is about 5% of the total investment.
-Also, $43.4 million was withdrawn from the Purpose bitcoin futures ETF.
-Funds lost ETC and CoinShares XBT products.
-And Grayscale reported an inflow of $300,000.
+The company that lost the most was 3iQ - from itsfunds withdrew $72.1 million, which is about 5% of the total investment.
+Also, $43.4 million was withdrawn from the Purpose Bitcoin futures ETF.
+Funds were lost from ETC and CoinShares XBT products.
+And Grayscale reported an influx of $300 000.
 ProShares funds received the most funds ($24.2 million).

 A week earlier, the total inflow of funds into cryptocurrency investment funds amounted to $100 million.